 8. Once you have 7 jars filled, place 7 metal canning lids in a small pan.
 Cover with water; bring to a boil.
-Once water boils, use a fork to lift the jar lids out of the water- be careful not to burn yourself!- and place them on the jars.
-(You can also purchase a Lid Wand that uses a magnet to lift the lids more easily.)
+Once the water boils, use a fork to lift the jar lids out of the water- be careful not to burn yourself!- and place them on the jars.
+(You can also purchase a lid wand that uses a magnet to lift the lids more easily.)
 Secure each lid with a jar band/ring.
-(The reason for heating the lids is to soften the rubber, allowing for a better seal.)
+(Heating the lids softens the rubber, allowing for a better seal.)

 I read recently that some of the newer lids actually recommend that you don’t boil them, so you probably should double check the instructions on the box of lids before doing this step.

-10. After processing is complete, turn burner off.
-Remove jars using jar lifter– you may want to have a dishrag in your other hand to catch any hot water that drips from the jars as you remove them- and place on an old towel, blanket or other padded surface.
-(The reason for doing this is to protect your counter top from the super hot jars.)
+10. After processing is complete, turn the burner off.
+Remove jars using jar lifter– you may want to have a dishrag in your other hand to catch any hot water that drips from the jars as you remove them- and place on an old towel, blanket or another padded surface.
+(This protects your countertop from the super hot jars.)
 Allow at least a little bit of air space around each jar, making sure not to have jars close enough to touch.
 Do not move jars again until they are completely cool.

 Jars should seal as they cool and you will typically hear a snap or pinging sound as the vacuum seal is formed.
-Lids will be slightly concaved when sealed.
-To test the seal, lightly tap the center of the cooled jar lid.
+Lids will be slightly concave when sealed.
+To test the seal, allow the jar to cool completely, then lightly tap the center of the cooled jar lid.
 If it is firm and does not move, it should be sealed.
 If it pushes in, it didn’t seal properly.
 You can still use unsealed jars, just put them in the refrigerator and use them as soon as possible.

 After jars are completely cool, you can remove the rings.
 Jars should be wiped clean before storing.